9 Ways To Ease Low Back Pain When Running

 1) Arthritic joint changes

-Arthritic joint changes in the Spine and Low Back are changes that are associated with age, and are considered the normal changes of ‘wear and tear’.
+Arthritic joint changes in the Spine and Low Back are usually associated with age, and are considered the normal changes of ‘wear and tear’.

-Arthritis tends to mean a loss of joint cartilage and therefore joint cushioning.
-So the impact of Running can put extra stress through the joints of the Low Back.
-The lack of cushioning can cause repeated trauma and inflammation of joints, a potential cause of Back Pain.
+Arthritis tends to be a loss of joint cartilage and therefore joint cushioning.
+So the impact of running can put extra stress through the joints of the Low Back.
+The lack of cushioning can cause repeated trauma and inflammation of joints, which is a common cause of back pain.

 2) A Weak core / Poor core endurance